-Join a climate action group and participate, even just one action a month.
-Here are ones:
+Join a climate group and participate; try one action a month.
+Here are some suggestions:

 Citizens’ Climate Lobby to create the political will for climate solutions by enabling individual breakthroughs in the exercise of personal and political power.
 Non-partisan non-profit working for federal carbon fee and dividend law.

 Our Children’s Trust securing the legal right to a stable climate and healthy atmosphere for all present and future generations.

-Our Climate mobilizes and empowers the genrations most affected by climate change to pass inclusive, science-based climate policy through creative, civic engagement.
+Our Climate mobilizes and empowers the generations most affected by climate change to pass inclusive, science-based climate policy through creative, civic engagement.